Ocean Shore

 Can I drive on the beach?

 In some cases, yes.
 Oregon’s beaches were originally designated as a “public highway” in 1913 which set the stage for the more well-known “beach bill” which followed years later.
 While the beach is now a state recreation area, driving is allowed in some places.
 Official Oregon State Highway Maps can be obtained from the Oregon Department of Transportation (ODOT) that depict those areas where driving is allowed.
+There is also an online map.

 Only street-legal vehicles may drive on the beach with the exception of areas designated for off-road vehicles.